Family movie night? There's an app for that

 Parents Need to Know

-AIR BUD aims straight for the heart, with its infectious mix of drama, silly villains, impish doggy antics, and adventure.
-All along, viewers are learning something about responsibility, loyalty, and love.
+This movie aims straight for the heart with its infectious mix of drama, silly villains, impish doggy antics, and adventure.
+All along, Air Bud teaches viewers about responsibility, loyalty, and love.
 Far from being alienated, having Buddy's love gives Josh a family again.
 He's happy, his mother is happy, and Josh even gains a mentor and father figure in the form of Coach Arthur Chaney (Bill Cobbs).

-Air Bud has it all: a fluffy golden retriever, a basketball final game, a car chase, and mean but comically non-threatening villains.
-You can see why it spawned a series of videos, and your little one may want to see them all.
-Be aware that none of the successors is nearly as good.
+Air Bud has it all: a fluffy golden retriever, a big final game, a car chase, and villains who are mean but in a comical, over-the-top way that can appeal to a broader age range.
+You can see why it spawned a franchise, and your kids may want to see them all.
+But be aware that none of the successors are nearly as good.

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.